MaximoDouglas/deep-learning-with-python-brownlee/docs/README.md

 - **Compiling the model**: As the name says, this is the model compilation, where it uses the underlying framework (Theano or Keras) to optimize the computing that the model executes.
 In the compilation, the **loss function** and **optimizers** are defined.
 In this step, the **compile()** function is called on the model.
 - **Fiting the model**: After compiled, the model can be fit on training data, using the **fit()** function.
 This step can be done one batch of the data at a time or passing all the model training data at once.
 It is in this step that the computation happens in fact.
 - **Making predictions**: Where the defined, compiled and fitted model serves its purpose, beeing used to make preddictions in new data based in its previous training.
 This is made by calling on model functions like **evaluate()** and **predict()**.

+### Multilayer perceptrons
+1. Weights: "The weights on the inputs are very much like the **coefficients** used in a **regression equation**.
+Like **linear regression**, each neuron also has a bias which can be thought of as an input that always has the value 1.0 and it too must be weighted.
+Like linear regression, larger weights indicate **increased complexity** and **fragility** of the model.
+It is desirable to **keep weights in the network small** and regularization techniques can be used."